Sajojo/ollama-tut/TUTORIAL.md

 # Tutorial: Installing Ollama on Your Local Device

-Welcome!
 This guide will help you install Ollama on your local machine.
 Follow the steps below to get started.

 ---